Skip to content

 Prereqs

 None!
 Trunk manages linters and formatters for you via pinned versions in your repo's .trunk/trunk.yaml file.
 You don't need to install any linters or configure the extension in any way.
 We cache linters, formatters, and runtimes in ~/.cache/trunk.
-Using a linter distributed as a go module but you're not a go user?
-Don't worry about it, we handle it all 😉.
+Using a linter distributed as a Go module, but don't have Go installed on your machine?
+Don't worry about it.
+We handle it all 😉.

 How versioning works

-After you trunk init, trunk.yaml will contain a pinned version of Trunk to use for your repo.
+After you trunk init, trunk.yaml will contain a pinned version of Trunk for your repo.
 When you run trunk, it will automatically detect which version you should be running for a particular repo and, if needed, download it, then run it.
-The trunk VSCode extension works the same way: regardless of what repo you're in, the underlying version of trunk it runs is based on the pinned version in your trunk.yaml file.
+The Trunk VSCode extension works the same way: regardless of what repo you're in, the version of trunk used is the pinned version in your trunk.yaml file.
 Config-as-code 👍.

 Suppressing Issues

-Sometimes we want to deliberately tell a linter that, yes, I know what I'm doing, and yes, in any other situation I should not do this, but in this specific case it's fine.
+Sometimes we want to deliberately tell a linter that, yes, I know what I'm doing, and yes, in any other situation, I should not do this, but in this specific case, it's okay.
 Maybe there's a stand-in private key you're using for a test stack, or fixing the lint issue will actually make your code less readable: whatever it is, you now need to figure out how to suppress a given lint issue.

 trunk provides a simple, standardized mechanism to do this, saving you from having to look up the linter-specific syntax for doing so: